-On September 30, 2004, we renewed and amended our line of credit facility (the "Line").
-The Line is a three-year \$35,000 revolving credit facility with an accordion feature allowing an increase to \$50,000 at the Company's discretion, subject to a seven day request period.
-On May 16, 2005, we increased the Line to \$42,500.
-The Line contains a sub-limit for borrowings by our European subsidiaries that are guaranteed by the Company.
+On September 30, 2004, the Company renewed and amended its line of credit facility (the "Line").
+The Line is a three-year \$42,500 revolving credit facility with an accordion feature allowing an increase to \$50,000 at the Company's discretion, subject to a seven day request period.
+The Line contains a sublimit for borrowings by the Company's European subsidiaries that are guaranteed by the Company.
 Cash advances bear interest at LIBOR plus 0.50% to 1.60% based on our achievement of prescribed adjusted debt ratios.
-The Line subjects us to various restrictive covenants, including maintenance of certain financial ratios such as fixed charge coverage and adjusted debt.
-The covenants also include limitations on our capital expenditures, ability to repurchase shares and the payment of cash dividends.
-As of July 31, 2005, the Company is in compliance with all covenants under the Line.
-As of and during the six months ended July 31, 2005, there were no borrowings under the Line.
-Outstanding letters of credit and stand-by letters of credit under the Line totaled \$35,901 as of July 31, 2005.
-The available borrowing under the line, including the accordion feature, was \$14,099 as of July 31, 2005.
+The Line subjects the Company to various restrictive covenants, including maintenance of certain financial ratios such as fixed charge coverage and adjusted debt.
+The covenants also include limitations on the Company's capital expenditures, ability to repurchase shares and the payment of cash dividends.
+As of October 31, 2005, the Company was in compliance with all covenants under the Line.
+As of and during the nine months ended October 31, 2005, there were no borrowings under the Line.
+Outstanding letters of credit and stand-by letters of credit under the Line totaled \$25,288 as of October 31, 2005.
+The available borrowing under the line, including the accordion feature, was \$24,712 as of October 31, 2005.